def-gthill/kenpali/kenpali-core.md

 Returns a stream that iterates over the elements of the specified sequence.

-If the argument is already a stream, the same stream is returned, rather than a wrapper, i.e. `x | toStream | equals(x)` is true if `x` is a stream.
+If the argument is already a stream, the same stream is returned, rather than a wrapper, i.e. `x | toStream | eq(x)` is true if `x` is a stream.

 Parameters: